wodby/wodby-ci/README.md

 * BitBucket pipelines: [`bitbucket-pipelines.yml`](html/bitbucket.yml)
 * Custom shell script: [`custom.sh`](html/custom.sh)

-### Build composer-based application (managed PHP-based stack)
+### Composer-based PHP app

-The following example
+The following example is for managed PHP-based stacks (Drupal, WordPress, Generic PHP):
 1. Installs your dependencies from `composer.json`
 2. Builds and pushes default images with contents of the current directory `./`
 3. Deploys build to your app instance